Brats (band): History

 On March 29, 2017, Brats returned to live performances with the free solo concert, "Reborn", at Ikebukuro's Live Inn Rosa, their first live performance in over 2 years.
 At the show, they announced the upcoming release of a double-A-side single, which would include bonus live content in special Japanese and international editions.
 On March 3, 2017, Brats released the music video for the song "Nounai Shoukyo Game", which served as the theme song for the Japanese film Slavemen, directed by Noboru Iguchi.
 On June 21, 2017, Brats released the double-A-side single "Ainikoiyo"/"Nounai Shoukyo Game", with additional live tracks available in the Japanese limited-edition CD and international digital release, breaking into the Oricon Top 100 at number 92 and reaching number 8 on the Oricon Indies chart.

 On July 25, 2018, the band released their first full-length album, self-titled BRATS, which included "Ainikoiyo" and "Nounai Shoukyo Game" along with new songs and fully mastered versions of the previously released live tracks.
 The album reached number 111 on the Oricon chart, and featured lead singer Rei's first attempt at writing lyrics, credited as co-writer of the songs "Pain" and "Lost Place".
-Brats made their first live concert appearance outside of Japan at “Ambitious Girls Series 1” at West Bridge Hall in Seoul, South Korea, alongside idol-metal group Broken By The Scream on January 20, 2019.
+Brats made their first live concert appearance outside of Japan at "Ambitious Girls Series 1" at West Bridge Hall in Seoul, South Korea, alongside idol-metal group Broken by the Scream on January 20, 2019.
 The band used concert footage from the event in their music video for "Unfair".

 On January 10, 2020, Brats performed in the United States at Anime Los Angeles in Ontario, California, and released the digital single "Excuser".
 On February 14, the band released the digital single "No more No more" with the cover image shot in Hollywood, California.
 On July 24, 2020, the band announced release of their second studio album, titled Karma, set to be released on September 30.
 On July 27, guitarist Hinako announced her departure, citing creative differences.
+On March 31, 2024, the band announced they were suspending activities indefinitely.